ABOUT US

-The SAMAHAN Filipino American Performing Arts and Education Center, Inc. (SAMAHAN Arts) was organized in 1974 by the late Dr. Lolita Diñoso Carter with the purpose of helping Filipino American youth develop pride in their cultural heritage by offering meaningful opportunities to participate in and experience Filipino folk dance and music.
+Originally named SAMAHAN Philippine Dance Company, the SAMAHAN Filipino American Performing Arts and Education Center, Inc. (SAMAHAN Arts) was founded in 1974 with the purpose of helping Filipino American youth develop pride in their cultural heritage by offering meaningful opportunities to participate in and experience Filipino folk dance and music.
 These programs were designed not only as social and recreational activities but also as avenues for serious artistic development and professional performance.

 Becoming a 501(c)(3) non-profit organization immediately after its founding, SAMAHAN Arts has for five decades worked to advance the beauty and richness of Filipino culture, reaching hundreds of young people and engaging the broader San Diego community.
 Over the years SAMAHAN Arts has sustained a welcoming environment for the appreciation of Filipino cultural arts through regular classes, workshops, and public performances of dance, music, and living traditions.